graemegowans/pxd/process_pxd.md

 -   download the project from Github: <https://github.com/graemegowans/pxd>
 -   click on Green `Clone or Download` &gt; `Download Zip` &gt; choose location &gt; extract
 -   you could also clone it if you are already using Git
--   this would let you make changes to the master script
+-   this would let you push changes to the master script
--   navigate to saved project location
+-   in file explorer, navigate to saved project location
--   open project (`pxd.Rproj`) in RStudio
+-   open project `pxd.Rproj` - it should open in RStudio
 -   in bottom right panel, click on `scripts` then `process_procxed_to_access.R`
--   this will open in the main panel
+-   script will open in the upper left panel
 -   lines of code can be run by highlighting and pressing `Ctrl+Enter`

 process file